jlesuffleur/jlesuffleur/README.md

 - 👋 Hello World, I’m @jlesuffleur
-- 👀 I’m interested in Artificial Intelligence and Machine Learning in particular
+- 👀 I’m interested in AI/ML/DL
-- 🌱 I’m currently learning Deep Learning and GPU computing

 <!---
 jlesuffleur/jlesuffleur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.